A Singapore wealth manager under fire amid crackdown

 The ICIJ says the data was leaked, not stolen.

-Singapore has grown in the last decade into Asia's biggest wealth management centre as assets under management leapt four-fold to more than $1 trillion (650 billion pounds).
+Singapore has grown in the last decade into Asia's biggest wealth management centre as assets under management leapt four-fold to more than $1 trillion.
 It is tipped in a number of surveys to overtake Switzerland in the coming decade as the world's top wealth management centre.

 To try to safeguard its reputation as an internationally compliant wealth management centre, the government is set to adopt measures that make it easier to share information on potential tax evaders with other countries, including the United States.